cncf/devstats-helm/README.md

 If you get `` Unable to connect to the server: x509: certificate has expired or is not yet valid `` error, that means your kubectl certificates have expired.

-You can check their expiration date via: `kubeadm certs check-expiration`.
+You can check their expiration date via (execute this on master): `kubeadm certs check-expiration`.

 You can renew them via: `kubeadm certs renew all`.